Dzenly/tia/readme.md

 ### How the engine works and how different files are created

-TIA does recursively walks the tests directory. suite-config.js from the root tests directory is used to setup parameters for the whole test bunch. config.js from any directory is used to setup parameters for the given directory and its subdirectories (with exception of sectionTitle parameter).
+TIA does recursively walks the tests directory.
+`suite-config.js` from the root tests directory is used to setup parameters for the whole test bunch.
+`config.js` from any directory is used to setup parameters for the given directory and its subdirectories (with exception of sectionTitle parameter).

 Other `*.js` files are executed by TIA and should use TIA API to create logs.
 For each test there should be an etalon log, which is thoroughly checked by the author, and is saved as `*.et` file.

-After a test run its current log is compared with its etalon log.
+After a test finish, its current log is compared with its etalon log.
 If there is a difference it is saved as `*.dif` file.
-Note: All diffs are made as diff newOut oldOut, so as error or difference will be on top of log.
+Note: All diffs are made as `diff newOut oldOut`, so as error or difference will be on top of log.

 There is an ability to create expected diff files (`*.edif`).
 If the current `*.dif` is equal to `*.edif` it is not counted as a diffed one.

 ### If there will be some error, the test log will contain:

-* info about the error
+Info about the error, and if test uses selenium:
 * browser console output
 * browser exceptions
 * path to the screenshot made immediately after the error (`*.png` file)

-### Meta logs
+### Meta logs details (also see above for meta log descriptions)

 Logs with statistics info for the whole test bunch.
-These logs are sent to email (if corresponding options is enabled).
+They have `*.mlog` extension These logs are sent to email (if corresponding options is enabled).

 #### Email subject has following notations